Build a Dashboard

 From the gear dropdown, select Add Dashboard.
 When you’ve settled on a name, click Save.

 Your new dashboard should now appear in the dashboard dropdown.
-You can always use this dropdown to switch to another dashboard within the same project.
+You can always use this dropdown to switch to another dashboard within the same workspace.